7 Simple Ways You Can Improve Your Law Firm’s Website (Updated 3/18/25)

 Take a walk around the Internet.
-Every personal injury lawyer, family lawyer, immigration lawyer – you name it – sounds virtually like all of their competitors.
+Every personal injury lawyer, family lawyer, immigration lawyer—you name it—sounds almost identical to their competitors.

 If the general body copy on your law firm’s website Homepage can be cut and pasted onto your competitors’ websites and still be relatively accurate, then it’s time for you to get a website copywriting makeover.